zulip/zulip/help/zulip-cloud-billing.md

 types of organizations are generally eligible for a free Zulip Cloud Standard plan.

 - Open-source projects, including projects with a small paid team.
-- Research organizations, such as research groups, cross-institutional collaborations, etc.
+- Research in an academic setting, such as research groups, cross-institutional collaborations, etc.
 - Academic conferences and other non-profit events.
 - Non-profits with no paid staff.
-- Communities and personal organizations (clubs, groups of friends, volunteer groups, etc.).
+- Most communities that need features beyond the Free plan in order to use Zulip.

 The following types of organizations are generally eligible for significant discounts on Zulip Cloud Standard.